McKesson $8.3 billion deal for drugs trader Celesio to create market leader

-McKesson (MCK.N) agreed to buy German peer Celesio (CLSGn.DE) on Thursday for $8.3 billion, including debt, forging a global market leader in drugs distribution to boost its purchasing power with pharma majors.
+McKesson agreed to buy German peer Celesio on Thursday for $8.3 billion, including debt, forging a global market leader in drugs distribution to boost its purchasing power with pharma majors.

-McKesson and its closest U.S. rivals, AmerisourceBergen (ABC.N) and Cardinal Health (CAH.N), have all been looking to grow beyond their domestic market, where they command a combined 95 percent share.
+McKesson and its closest U.S. rivals, AmerisourceBergen and Cardinal Health, have all been looking to grow beyond their domestic market, where they command a combined 95 percent share.

 U.S. President Barack Obama's healthcare reform is also putting pressure on costs across the sector.